shop-gang/tangerine/README.md

 ## License

-AetherPress is [MIT Licensed](LICENSE).
+AetherPress is [ISC Licensed](LICENSE).
 By using AetherPress, you agree to abide by the terms of this license.

 ---